An Optimal Switching Approach for Bird Migration

 \subsection{Stochastic optimization approach}

 {Optimal control theory is {ubiquitous in} theoretical and applied ecology.
 It predicts how an individual agent can navigate a set of risks and reward to maximize a payoff functional, which includes the reproductive gain and the survival rate in a migration process.
 In general, a type of behavior maximizing the payoff functional will tend to increase in frequency in the population if they have a heritable component through genetics or learning.
-Often, the payoff functional is stochastic (e.g., depending on the mean arrival time at the destination following a diffusion process), and is expressed in terms of an expectation.
-In such a case, stochastic dynamic programming (SDP in short) can be used to reformulate the stochastic optimization problem into a set of deterministic partial differential equations, which needs to be solved backward in time.
+The payoff functional is often stochastic (e.g., depending on the mean arrival time at the destination following a diffusion process), and is expressed in terms of an expectation.
+In such a case, stochastic dynamic programming (SDP) can be used to reformulate the stochastic optimization problem into a set of deterministic partial differential equations, to be solved backward in time.
 Here we follow the convention in ecology and resource management to refer to both the model itself and the solution approach as SDP.

-SDE has been widely used in population dynamics \cite{lenhart2007optimal,yoshioka2019stochastic}, {particularly in} the study of bird migration \cite{alerstam2011optimal, houston1999models, mangel2015stochastic,purcell2007factors}.
-Conventional bird migration models based on SDP \cite{purcell2007factors} are usually discretized in space and use a large number of variables to characterize the migration process, and they are often not analytically tractable.
-For continuous versions of SDP, one can analyze the underlying Hamilton-Jacobi-Bellman equations \cite[Chapter 9]{Fleming-2006-book} by using analytical method (e.g.,\cite{zhu-analytical}) or numerical techniques (e.g., \cite{Parzani-mumerical}), and the optimal feedback control may be obtained as a byproduct.}
+SDP has been widely used in population dynamics \cite{lenhart2007optimal,yoshioka2019stochastic}, {particularly in} the study of bird migration \cite{alerstam2011optimal, houston1999models, mangel2015stochastic,purcell2007factors}. {Conventional bird migration models based on SDP \cite{purcell2007factors} are usually discretized in space, using a large number of variables to characterize the migration process, which often makes them analytically intractable.
+For continuous-time models, solving a stochastic optimization problem reduces to analyze the underlying Hamilton-Jacobi-Bellman (HJB in short) equation \cite[Chapter 9]{Fleming-2006-book} by using analytical method (e.g.,\cite{zhu-analytical}) or numerical techniques (e.g., \cite{Parzani-mumerical}), and the optimal feedback control may be obtained as a byproduct.}